 This opinion letter sets out our opinion on certain matters of the tax laws with general applicability of the Netherlands, and, insofar as they are directly applicable in the Netherlands, of the European Union, as at today's date and as presently interpreted under published authoritative case law of the Dutch courts, the General Court and the Court of Justice of the European Union.
-We do not express any opinion on Dutch or European law, other than the tax opinion below.
-No undertaking is assumed on our part to revise, update or amend this opinion letter in connection with or to notify or inform you of, any developments and/or changes of Dutch law subsequent to today's date.
+We do not express any opinion on Dutch or European law other than the Dutch tax law opinion below.
+No undertaking is assumed on our part to revise, update or amend this opinion letter in connection with or to notify or inform you of, any developments and/or changes of Dutch tax law subsequent to today's date.
 We do not purport to opine on the consequences of amendments to the Registration Statement subsequent to the date of this opinion letter.

 The opinion expressed in this opinion letter is to be construed and interpreted in accordance with Dutch tax law.
-The competent courts at Amsterdam, the Netherlands, have exclusive jurisdiction to settle any issues of interpretation or liability arising out of or in connection with this opinion letter.
-Any legal relationship arising out of or in connection with this opinion letter (whether contractual or non-contractual), including the above submission to jurisdiction, is
+The competent courts at Amsterdam, the